zhiluo20/lab-api/DEPLOY.md

 1. `GET /healthz` returns `200` with `{ "status": "ok" }`.
 2. Seeded admin authenticates via `POST /auth/login` and receives tokens.
 3. Access `/web/list?token=<access-token>` to confirm docs render.
+4. Navigate to `/admin/users?token=<access-token>` and confirm you can see user listings, default roles, and activity feeds.
-4. Hit `/api/v1/docs/{id}/edit` with a valid token to inspect OnlyOffice config.
+5. Hit `/api/v1/docs/{id}/edit` with a valid token to inspect OnlyOffice config.
-5. Execute `make test` (or the CI suite) against the deployed build artifact.
+6. Execute `make test` (or the CI suite) against the deployed build artifact.

 ## 7. Rollback Plan
 - Retain the previous container image and DB snapshot.